open-contracting/deploy/docs/develop/style/salt.rst

 Our use is limited to:

+-  Adding a system cron job, as these are easier to find in ``/etc/cron.d/``.
 -  Writing a custom file or creating a custom directory that is specific to our services
 -  Updating a system file for which Salt has no relevant function (uncommon)